 Hearing this question for the first time will have many coffee addicts that love espresso thinking that it is an impossible thing .
 It is possible to make your favorite cup of espresso without using an espresso machine by using one ( or all ) of the following three methods.

-Using A French Press
+1. Making Espresso with A French Press

 A French Press is a rather simple technology but one that works amazingly well in the brewing of coffee You can get a French press for usually less than $30 from Bodum, but the price also depends on the size of the press.
 For those new to this type of brewer, the French press is more or less a container that resembles a thermos with a piston running through it in the middle from the lid.